Next steps for students

 If you meet all three criteria, you may submit a self-placement form.

-Background checks are not required for all service-learning positions – but they are for some.
+Background checks are not required for all community-engaged learning positions – but they are for some.
 The specific background check that is run and the specific criminal convictions that will be disqualifying vary, depending on the site.
 The position description will list the specific items that are required to run the background check at their organization

 International students, undocumented students, and students with past convictions are eligible to participate, contact us to learn more.